 By the early 1980s, the law governing American medicine embodied, in form if not in practice, the ideal of the individual as author of his or her own clinical fate.
 This ideal portrayed patients as sovereign clinical consumers, entitled to make decisions about their care without regard for the financial consequences borne by others.
 So long as the assorted others-mainly employer-sponsored health insurance plans and taxpayersupported federal and state programspaid more or less uncomplainingly, this ideal seemed immune to challenge.
 It appealed, diversely, to liberal proponents of the individual rights revolution and to conservatives inclined toward pursuit of efficiency through deference to consumer choice.
 It disregarded the fact that consumers of healthcare often do not pay for what they choose.

 Scholarly Commons Citation

 Bloche, Maxwell Gregg, "Rights and Efficiency in American Health Law" (1998).
 Georgetown Law Faculty Publications and Other Works.
-Paper 727.
+727.